-During a write cycle, the setting of the Device Configuration register REGB (See Table 9) bit-0 to a logic 1 will override the channel selection of address A6:A4 and allow a simultaneous write to all 8 UART channels when any channel is written to.
-This functional capability allow the registers in all 8 UART channels to be modified concurrently, saving individual channel initialization time.
+During a write cycle, the setting of the Device Configuration register REGB (See [Table 8](#)) bit-0 to a logic 1 will override the channel selection of address A6:A4 and allow a simultaneous write to all 4 UART channels when any channel is written to.
+This functional capability allow the registers in all 4 UART channels to be modified concurrently, saving individual channel initialization time.
 Caution should be considered, however, when using this capability.
 Any in-process serial data transfer may be disrupted by changing an active channel's mode.
+Also, REGB bit-0 should be reset to a logic 0 before attempting to read from the UART.